Chia-KaiYang/alpscarf/README.md

 ## Usage

 Read help information of `alpscarf`.
-The package requires three dataset as inputs:
+The package requires two dataset as inputs:
 1. AOI visits which contains at least 3 columns: "p_name" "AOI" "dwell_duration"
     * All AOIs belong to the same "p_name" should represent the AOI visit (in order) of the participant "p_name".
     * The dwell_duration corresponds to the total dwell time of one dwell.
-1. Expected visit order, which contains at least two columns: "AOI" and "AOI_order"
+1. Expected visit order and color definition, which contains at least three columns: "AOI" "AOI_order" "color"
-    * The AOI_order should be continuous integers and correspond to the expected visit order of AOIs.
+    * Expected visit order: the AOI_order should be continuous integers and correspond to the expected visit order of each AOI.
 For example, if one expected participants to visit the AOI "A" first, then move to "B" and "C", the AOI_order of "A" should be 1, "2" for "B", and "3" for "C".
-1. Color definition, a set of color definitions in HEX code, is a 1-to-1 mapping to the expected visit order (AOI_order).
-    * In above example, if red (#ff0000) is asssigned to "A", green (#00ff00) to "B", and blue (#0000ff) to "C", the color definition set = {#ff0000, #00ff00, #0000ff}
+    * Color definition: a set of colors in HEX code.
+It is a 1-to-1 mapping between each AOI and color.
+In above example, if red (#ff0000) is asssigned to "A", green (#00ff00) to "B", and blue (#0000ff) to "C", the color definition set = {#ff0000, #00ff00, #0000ff} for the AOI "A", "B", "C"

 The package would first calculate the height (`alpscarf_height_trans`) and position (`alpscarf_width_trans`) of each bar in Alpscarf, and visualize in scarf plots with mountains and valleys (`alpscarf_plot_gen`).
 Additionally, the package calculates several descriptive stats, and measures of sequence alignment (`alpscarf_calculate_statistics`) with the use of [stringdist](https://github.com/markvanderloo/stringdist)